akshell/docs/ref/ak/url.rst

    It is common for complex applications to be separated into modules, each module being responsible for a particular functionality.
-In such cases modules could define their own URL mappings which are incorporated into the ``__root__`` mapping in the ``__main__.js`` file.
+In such cases modules can define their own URL mappings which are incorporated into the ``__root__`` mapping in the ``__main__.js`` file.